2004 World Series: 2005 season and beyond

 The Red Sox won the World Series the following year, sweeping the Colorado Rockies in four games.
 Tom Werner, chairman of the Red Sox, and team president Larry Lucchino said that the 2004 championship was "for the parents and grandparents who had suffered through the Curse of the Bambino", while 2007 was "for children, grandchildren, and for Red Sox Nation".

 Both teams would meet again in the 2013 World Series, with the Red Sox winning the championship in six games.
 It was the first time Boston clinched the World Series at its home field, Fenway Park, since 1918.
-Boston would win an additional title in when they defeated the Los Angeles Dodgers 4 games to 1.
+Boston won an additional title in when they defeated the Los Angeles Dodgers 4 games to 1.

 Twelve years after this World Series, the Chicago Cubs would end their own championship drought at 108 years, defeating the Cleveland Indians in seven games in their first World Series appearance in 71 years.
-In doing this, Theo Epstein is now credited with helping to end two of the most famous curses in all of professional sports.
-Coincidentally, the losing manager in that year's World Series was Terry Francona, who had managed the Red Sox to both the 2004 and 2007 championships.
-The winning manager in that World Series, Joe Maddon, like La Russa, managed pennant winning teams in both leagues having managed the 2008 Tampa Bay Rays.
+Theo Epstein is often credited with helping break two of the best-known championship droughts (curse) in all of sports.
+Coincidentally, the losing manager in that year's World Series was Terry Francona, who had previously managed the Red Sox championships in 2004 and 2007.
+The winning manager in that World Series, Joe Maddon, like La Russa, managed pennant winning teams in both leagues, including the 2008 Tampa Bay Rays.

 In the 2021 National League Division Series, 2004 Red Sox members faced off against each other as managers, as Dave Roberts' Los Angeles Dodgers beat Gabe Kapler's San Francisco Giants in five games.
-Four years later, Francona's Cincinnati Reds and Roberts' Dodgers matched up in the 2025 National League Wild Card Series.
+Four years later, Terry Francona, by then managing the Cincinnati Reds, loss to Roberts' Dodgers in the 2025 National League Wild Card Series.